Chemical vs. Physical Sunscreens: The Science Behind Their Effects

 Are chemical or physical sunscreens better?

-I touched on this in my latest Instagram Reel, but a few people asked me to talk more about it, as they were surprised what I said in the video.
+I touched on this in my latest Instagram Reel, but a few people asked me to talk more about it, as they were surprised by what I said in the video.

 What are we going to cover in this blog post: